practicalarduino/Shield433Rx/README.markdown

  * Two general-purpose SMT LEDs wired to VCC (drive low to illuminate).
  * Pads for 2 surface-mount 100nF smoothing capacitors.
- * Parts overlay on both the top and the bottom so you can see what you are connecting without having to keep turning the board over.
+ * Parts overlay on both the top and the bottom so you can see what you are connecting without turning the board over.

 INSTALLATION